Calmen00-code/Priority-Scheduling/README.txt

 Running Program,
     ./main

-    After running ./main, the program will print "INPUT" in the console screen.
+    After running ./main, the program will print "PP Simulation" in the console screen.
     Which will enable the user to input the file name which contains the processes.

 Inputting File Name,
-    INPUT: tasks.txt
+    PP Simulation: tasks.txt

 Quiting Program,
-    INPUT: QUIT
+    PP Simulation: QUIT